ScottLogic/blog/_posts/2024-05-08-measuring-energy-usage-in-the-cloud.md

 To get the best comparisons to mobile, we used the same benchmark code from mobile with the same complexity values.
 Complexity is an integer number that is supplied as an argument to the benchmark functions that affects memory and CPU.
 The higher the complexity value, the harder the calculations become and therefore the more resources and time they take.

-Now armed with a methodology for calculating energy and the benchmark codes, we started building the test harness.
+Now armed with a methodology for calculating energy and the benchmark code, we started building the test harness.
 We knew we needed:

 1. A test harness that could start each benchmark
 2. A way of deploying the test harness to AWS